 When you have married people looking for a little bit of fun in their lives, lying about their availability becomes second nature.

 They can convince you to send them nudes all day long with the promise that you’ll meet up, but that never happens.
 They just take your pictures and think about them while they’re not having sex with their spouses.

 Snaps For Cash

 Always understand that this never works out.
 They don’t need money to meet you; they just need money.
 They’re going to keep it and disappear.
-Not only will you never meet them, you won’t be able to afford to meet anyone else.
+Not only will you never meet them, but you also won’t be able to afford to meet anyone else.

 Other people like to lie about where they live.
 They’ll say that they’re close by, but they can really be anywhere in the world.

-Snapchat never restricts itself to certain countries, and no one needs to honest when they fill out their information.
+Snapchat never restricts itself to certain countries, and no one needs to be honest when they fill out their information.
 The person who’s talking to you could be on the other side of the globe with no intention of ever getting on a plane.

 Seriously, even baby Drake knows the deal.
 Of course, there’s never going to be any shortage of fake users on Snapchat.
 For every real person on it, there are probably two fakes.